awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbcluster.md

 The connection endpoint for the DB cluster\.
 For example: `mystack-mydbcluster-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com`

 `Port`  <a name="Port-fn::getatt"></a>
 The port number on which the DB instances in the DB cluster accept connections\.
-If not specified, the default port used is `8182`\.
-This property will soon be deprecated\.
-Please update existing templates to use the new `DBPort` property that has the same functionality\.

 `ReadEndpoint`  <a name="ReadEndpoint-fn::getatt"></a>
 The reader endpoint for the DB cluster\.
 For example: `mystack-mydbcluster-ro-1apw1j4phylrk.cg034hpkmmjt.us-east-2.rds.amazonaws.com`